BusySnailDesignLab/Busy-Snail-Filament-Changer/BOM/README.md

 ## OBSERVATIONS AND REMARKS

 Why 6/4mm diameter PTFE tube in stead of usual 4/2mm?<br/>
-Found it superior when prototyping, causes a lot less friction to filament and is way more kink resistant when bending.
+Found it superior when prototyping, way more kink resistant when bending.
 <br/>
 <br/>